OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 However, some folks from the DevOps community are uncomfortable with this.
 They feel that in almost all cases, it’s much healthier for product teams, made up of a healthy mix of dev and ops folks, to run their own services.
 Hence, there is no need for a centralized Ops or SRE team.
 Some DevOps folks feel that SRE normalizes the separation of traditional dev and ops concerns.
 They sometimes argue that this inevitably leads to the familiar silos and functional stand-offs that DevOps attempts to avoid.

-Ask yourself if you feel it’s more realistic for development and operations concerns for a specific product or service to belong to a separate team (SRE), or do you feel that a small, cross-functional team should own the entire lifecycle, end-to-end (DevOps).
+Ask yourself if you feel it’s more realistic for development and operations concerns for a specific product or service to belong to separate teams (SRE), or do you feel that a small, cross-functional team should own the entire lifecycle, end-to-end (DevOps).

 [Back to decision tree](#decision_tree)